mnelson4/yet-another-related-posts-plugin/readme.txt

 == Frequently Asked Questions ==

-If your question isn't here, ask your own question at [the WordPress.org forums](http://wordpress.org/support/plugin/yet-another-related-posts-plugin). *Please do not email with questions.* I’d also appreciate if you would tell me how you found out about YARPP, by taking [this simple three-question survey](http://www.surveymonkey.com/s/Z278L88).
+If your question isn't here, ask your own question at [the WordPress.org forums](http://wordpress.org/support/plugin/yet-another-related-posts-plugin). *Please do not email with questions.* I'd also appreciate if you would tell me how you found out about YARPP, by taking [this simple three-question survey](http://www.surveymonkey.com/s/Z278L88).
 Thanks for your feedback!

 = Many pages list "no related posts." =